 You may be able to qualify by other training routes.

 Mechanical engineering technicians work in engineering and manufacturing companies, and in other organisations which use a lot of machinery.
 There are jobs in a wide range of industries including water, gas, electricity, railways, defence, armed forces, chemicals, plastics and food processing.

 There are also opportunities with public bodies such as local authorities and the National Health Service (NHS).

 a strong sense of responsibility

 an awareness aware of health and safety issues.

 You need to be able to:

-- A Modern Apprenticeship combines on the job and off the job training and leads to a Scottish Vocational Qualification (SVQ) at SCQF Level 6.
+A Modern Apprenticeship combines on the job and off the job training and leads to an SVQ (SCQF Level 6).

-- There are SVQs in Performing Engineering Operations, Engineering Maintenance and Mechanical Manufacturing Engineering.
+There are SVQs in Performing Engineering Operations, Process Engineering Maintenance (Mechanical) and Mechanical Manufacturing Engineering.
 Which you take depends on the work you do.

 The Engineering Council sets and maintains the standards of the engineering profession in the UK.
 It does so through 35 professional engineering institutions which are Licensed Members of the Engineering Council.

 The Science, Engineering and Manufacturing Technologies Alliance (SEMTA) is the Sector Skills Council for science, engineering and manufacturing technologies.